CHROMEdomeMCCDgm9999MOTORgasoline/SULTANS-CURSE-SULTANS-TEMPLE/README.md

 # SULTANS-CURSE-SULTANS-TEMPLE
-1 map doom mod (CHROME DOME)
+1 map doom mod
-hello :) my name is chomre and i like chocolate milk
+TIRED AND LOST NO ONE TO TRUST WHO AM I TO GIVE THE PUSH?